 The Xen hypervisor is a “type 1” hypervisor that runs directly on the hardware.
 On top of this we run a privileged Linux virtual machine, called “domain 0” ( or Dom0 ), that runs the management toolstack and API, contains drivers for network and storage I/O, etc.,

 Dom0, or the Control Domain, is a Linux VM that manages the network and storage I/O of all the guest VMs.
 Dom0 is a Linux VM with higher priority to the hardware than the guest operating systems.
 Domain 0 manages the network and storage I/O of all guest VMs, and because it uses Linux device drivers, a broad range of physical devices are supporting.

-By default, the Dom0 value is set to 2940M and to configure Dom0 memory in XenServer, follow the steps below:
+By default, the Dom0 value is set to 2940M and to configure Dom0 memory in XenServer.
+Follow the below steps:

 - Log in to Dom0 as root by using the console in XenCenter or by SSH access.

 - Ensure to make a copy of original /boot/extlinux.conf file.
 This helps you to recover the XenServer from an unbootable state if you experience issues.

 - Open the file /boot/extlinux.conf by using an editor such as Notepad.
 Notice that this file contains a header followed by several sections, each introduced by “label”.
 In each section, you can find a line prefixed “append”.
 This line specifies the arguments that are passes to XenServer.
 The one that is usually used is the one with label “xe”.
 Make the change in each section.